getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 A significant new addition is `super`, which is actually something not directly possible (without some unfortunate hack tradeoffs).
 In the constructor, `super` automatically refers to the "parent constructor", which in the previous example is `Foo(..)`.
 In a method, it refers to the "parent object", such that you can then make a property/method access off it, such as `super.gimmeXY()`.

-`Bar extends Foo` of course means to `[[Prototype]]` link `Bar.prototype` to `Foo.prototype`.
-So, `super` in a method like `gimmeXYZ()` specifically means `Foo.prototype`, whereas `super` means `Foo` when used in the constructor.
+`Bar extends Foo` of course means to link the `[[Prototype]]` of `Bar.prototype` to `Foo.prototype`.
+So, `super` in a method like `gimmeXYZ()` specifically means `Foo.prototype`, whereas `super` means `Foo` when used in the `Bar` constructor.

+**Note:** `super` is not limited to `class` declarations.
+It also works in object literals, in much the same way we're discussing here.

 #### There Be `super` Dragons

 It is not insignificant to note that `super` behaves differently depending on where it appears.
 In fairness, most of the time, that won't be a problem.
 But surprises await if you deviate from a narrow norm.

 There may be cases where in the constructor you would want to reference the `Foo.prototype`, such as to directly access one of its properties/methods.
-However, `super` in the constructor cannot be used in that way; `super.prototype` will not work. `super(..)` means roughly to call `new Foo(..)`, but isn't actually a reference to `Foo` itself.
+However, `super` in the constructor cannot be used in that way; `super.prototype` will not work. `super(..)` means roughly to call `new Foo(..)`, but isn't actually a usable reference to `Foo` itself.

-Symmetrically, you may want to reference the `Foo(..)` function from inside a non-constructor method. `super.constructor` will point at `Foo(..)` the function, but beware that this function can *only* be invoked with `new`. `new super.constructor(..)` would be valid, but it wouldn't be terribly useful in most cases, because you can't make that use/reference the current `this` object context, which is likely what you'd want.
+Symmetrically, you may want to reference the `Foo(..)` function from inside a non-constructor method. `super.constructor` will point at `Foo(..)` the function, but beware that this function can *only* be invoked with `new`. `new super.constructor(..)` would be valid, but it wouldn't be terribly useful in most cases, because you can't make that call use or reference the current `this` object context, which is likely what you'd want.

-Also, `super` looks like it might be related to a function's context just like `this` -- that is, that they'd both be dynamically bound.
+Also, `super` looks like it might be driven by a function's context just like `this` -- that is, that they'd both be dynamically bound.
 However, `super` is not dynamic like `this` is.
-When a constructor or method makes a `super` reference inside it at declaration time, that `super` is statically bound to that specific class heirarchy, and cannot be overriden (at least in ES6).
+When a constructor or method makes a `super` reference inside it at declaration time (in the `class` body), that `super` is statically bound to that specific class heirarchy, and cannot be overriden (at least in ES6).

 What does that mean?
 It means that if you're in the habit of taking a method from one "class" and "borrowing" it for another class by overriding its `this`, say with `call(..)` or `apply(..)`, that may very well create surprises if the method you're borrowing has a `super` in it.
 Consider this class heirarchy: